KILBRANDON CHILDREN’S FUND (EDINBURGH)

 APPLICATION FOR GRANT TO THE KILBRANDON CHILDREN’S FUND (EDINBURGH)

-1.1 An application for grant may be made by one or more Panel Members attending a child’s hearing.
+1.1 An application for grant may be made by Chidren's Panel Members, Social Worker's and School's, or any other professional's involved in the child's life

 1.2 The application should be made to the Administrator/Treasurer of the Fund by e-mail, by telephone or by using the Fund’s form.